 The BA has to understand the requirements of the Stakeholders, their thinking about taking the business ahead, and what (and how) the business should grow.
 Then based on the requirements of the Stakeholders, the BA must create the documents, user stories, prioritization the stories, help the team understand them, answer their queries about the same, etc.

 The most important thing to note here is that this is advisable when the BA is physically available and is not geolocated to a different time zone so as to avoid the ‘gap in communication’.

-If the BA as in the product owner is geolocated to a different time zone, then it not possible to approach him every time and the only way to communicate is by emails or chats or calls, hence this may result in lack, gap, and even miscommunication at times.
+If the BA as in the product owner is geolocated to a different time zone, then it is not possible to approach him every time and the only way to communicate is by emails or chats or calls, hence this may result in lack, gap, and even miscommunication at times.

-As per my experience, this should be followed when the BA is sitting in your office, next to your team so that your work won’t hamper and (s) he will be easily approachable.
-From a BA’s point of view, they own the product on behalf of the stakeholders/customers, make appropriate decisions and even need to learn new skills which may include learning some technicalities of development.
+As per my experience, this should be followed when the BA is sitting in your office, next to your team so that your work won’t hamper, and (s) he will be easily approachable.
+From a BA’s point of view, they own the product on behalf of the stakeholders/customers, make appropriate decisions, and even need to learn new skills which may include learning some technicalities of development.